On the Road to Success with SMS: A Smith-Magenis Guidebook for Schools

 If you have a story idea or suggestion, please email the Journal editor at email@example.com.

-We offer the following links as a guide to resources that may help you to gain knowledge and inform you in your efforts to establish supports or a meaningful program for your family.
+We offer the following additional external links as a guide to resources that may help you to gain knowledge and inform you in your efforts to establish supports or a meaningful program for your family.

 Please feel free to share your thoughts on these resources or suggest other links that would be useful for our community by emailing us at firstname.lastname@example.org.